paulowe/gcp/vpc-networks.md

 Highly available

 ### 4. VPC Peering

 Recall: VPCs belong to projects

 Use VPC Peering for VPC to interconnect/exchange traffic across GCP projects

 ### 5. Shared VPC

-For finer grained control of who/what in one project can interact with a VPC in another use **Shared VPC**
+For finer grained control of who/what in one project can interact with a VPC in another using IAM

 Use Shared VPC to share a netowrk or individual subnets, with other GCP projects
 ### Quickstart